 If inhaled, remove person to fresh air and place in a position comfortable for breathing.
 Keep person at rest.
 If breathing is difficult, administer oxygen.
 If breathing has stopped, provide artificial respiration.
-If experiencing respiratory symptoms, seek medical advice/attention.
+If symptoms develop or persist, seek medical advice/attention.